alchemycodelab/alchemy-student-projects/README.md

 # Alchemy Code Lab Student Projects

 ## Welcome to [Alchemy](https://www.alchemycodelab.com/)!
-This is a collection of the class projects, from 2019 to present.
+This is a collection of class projects, from 2019 to present.

 ### Each cohort completes several team assessment projects by the time they graduate.
 Since March 2020, all teams have collaborated remotely.